 and late-night munch on this all-American delicacy (yes, I'll eat one with a fried egg in the early morning hours, what of it?).

 And what better place to do that than in NYC?
 The city that never sleeps has certainly had ample time to perfect its grilling, topping, and bun-ing game.
-So I've rounded up a few of my favorite burger joints in the Big Apple — and since there are quite a few juicy options, I'll be updating this story regularly with can't-miss spots.
+So I've rounded up my favorite burger joints in the Big Apple — and since there are quite a few juicy options, I'll be updating this story regularly with all the can't-miss spots this city has to offer.

 A small and altogether lovely West Village eatery offering French gastropub fare — and more importantly, one killer burger.
 Wallflower's Double Black Burger takes ground black Angus beef and balsamic onions with melty fromager d'affinois, and then presses it all together between a roasted garlic aioli-smothered brioche bun.
 Served with a side of fingerling potatoes and salad, it's just delightful.